annyhe/youTubePlayer/README.md

 7. Go to an App or Home page.
 Click on the **Setup** icon on the top left, then click **Edit Page**

-8. Drag the basicYouTubePlayer component onto the page.
+8. Drag the **basicYouTubePlayer** component onto the page.

-9. In the Lightning App Builder, set the youTubeId in the youTubeId field in the Lightning App Builder.
+9. In the Lightning App Builder, set youTubeId field to the desired YouTube video's id.

 10. Click **Save**, then **Back**